mizu7422/autorandr-profile-selector/README.md

 cargo build --release
 ```

-then add a keybind in you config to execut ./target/release/autorand-profile-selector with floating option(preference I guess)
+then add a keybind in you config to execute /path-to-project/target/release/autorand-profile-selector with floating option(preference I guess)

 Press <kbd>Tab</kbd> to switch profile

 Press <kbd>Enter</kbd> to switch profile and quit

 Press <kbd>Esc</kbd> to quit without switching